 Businesses have always attempted to recruit the best talent.
 That’s because the estimated financial gain of hiring a top performer is 10-100x the employee’s compensation, which translates into significant value to a company’s revenue each year that the company retains that employee.
 And according to a recent Accenture survey of over 1,000 senior executives, retaining and developing skilled talent is a primary concern.
 In a study conducted by The Bridge Group, recruiting and hiring was one of the top three challenges cited by sales manager.
-The relevant question today is, how do I recruit and retain top talent?
+The relevant question today is, how to improve recruiting efforts and retain top talent?
 Many businesses are embracing cloud technology to do exactly that.

-Cloud based software solutions are allowing businesses to provide flexible working environments.
+Cloud based recruitment software solutions allow businesses to provide flexible working environments.
 By providing agile and adaptable work environments, companies can better appeal to a wide variety of talent.
 Not only does cloud computing reduce the costs and resources once associated with building infrastructure, it also builds on a growing trend towards mobility and flexibility in the workplace.
-As the internet becomes the business infrastructure, organizations can improve the way they attract and hire quality talent.
+As the internet becomes the business infrastructure, organizations can improve the way they attract and hire quality talent with cloud-based recruiting.

 Cloud Based Call Center Software